 How do I supply the information to be encoded?

-- Receive a starting number from your Point of Sale provider (or continue from a previous card order.
+Receive a starting number from your point of sale provider (or continue from a previous card order.
 We keep this information on file for our customers as a complimentary service.)

-- Request an Excel file that contains the necessary information from your Point of Sale company.
-As you can see below, a thermal number (human readable which is printed on the card) as well as the encoded number are listed in an Excel format.
+Request an Excel file that contains the necessary information from your point of sale company.
+As you can see below, a thermal number (human-readable which is printed on the card) as well as the encoded number are listed in an Excel format.

 * BONUS *

-Did you know?
-The magnetic strip was invented during WWII as a way of recording audio.
-It wasn’t until late into the 1960’s that IBM first applied it to a plastic card for aUSgovernment security system.
+Did you know that the magnetic strip was invented during WWII as a way of recording audio?
+It wasn't until late into the 1960s that IBM first applied it to a plastic card for a US government security system.